-Moodle is distributable without licensing costs, however, it does take a degree of technical expertise to install, configure and secure the software on a web server.
+Moodle is free to use without licensing costs, however, it does take some level of technical expertise to install, configure and secure the software on a web server.
 Once deployed, it can be easily managed by a qualified system administrator.

 Course creators can add online activities and resources intended for their learners.
-Moodle’s standard activities include assignment, forum, blog, messaging, chat, quiz and wiki.
-The learning sequence may be totally non-linear or controlled so learners engage with online course objects in a structured fashion.
+Moodle’s standard activities include assignment, forum, chat, blog , messaging, quiz and wiki.
+The learning sequence may be totally non-linear or controlled so learners engage with online course objects in a predetermined fashion.
 User activity and course completion tracking are monitored, moreover, assessment grades and feedback can be reported in real-time via the internet.

 Moodle enables online content to be shared in numerous ways.
 Course participants can quickly upload existing files from their device, disk, or network.
 Using Moodle repositories, it is possible to import content and media from Cloud-based services such as Google Docs, YouTube, Flickr, Boxnet and Dropbox.
 On the same token, content can be export from Moodle to third-party services.